 Also called cookie crumb crust, this is the simplest homemade pie crust you can make.
 It's a basic recipe that you can choose to bake for just 10 minutes, or go the no-bake road and simply refrigerate it until firm.
-I give you two options: with and without sugar.
-It keeps well frozen and can be made with other plain cookies if you choose to.
-But graham crackers are the best IMHO.
+And can be made with and without added sugar.
+It keeps well frozen.
+Substitute it for the traditional crust in most pies.

 As I mentioned above, this is the easiest way to make a pie when you don't want to work too much (and still manage to make a pumpkin pie for the holidays), turn on the oven, or are just starting out and traditional pie crust intimidates you.